houseabsolute/actions-rust-cross/README.md

 Note that for Linux or BSD targets, you should always set the `runs-on` key to a Linux x86-64 architecture runner.

-If you _only_ want to do native ARM compilation, for example using the `ubuntu-latest-arm` runner, then there's no need to use this action.
+If you _only_ want to do native ARM compilation, for example using the `ubuntu-24.04-arm` runner, then there's no need to use this action.
 However, if you want to compile for _many_ platforms, including Linux ARM, using this action will simplify your config.
 This action is only tested on Ubuntu x86-64, Windows, and macOS runners.